laurobeleche/Ensurance/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package ensuranced/ensurance-qt for Debian-based Linux systems.
-If you compile ensuranced/ensurance-qt yourself, there are some useful files here.
+This directory contains files used to package insuranced/insurance-qt for Debian-based Linux systems.
+If you compile insuranced/insurance-qt yourself, there are some useful files here.

-## ensurance: URI support ##
+## insurance: URI support ##

-ensurance-qt.desktop  (Gnome / Open Desktop)
+insurance-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install ensurance-qt.desktop
+	sudo desktop-file-install insurance-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your ensuranceqt binary to `/usr/bin` and the `../../share/pixmaps/ensurance128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your insuranceqt binary to `/usr/bin` and the `../../share/pixmaps/insurance128.png` to `/usr/share/pixmaps`

-ensurance-qt.protocol (KDE)
+insurance-qt.protocol (KDE)